MyroG/Portable-Panel/README.md

 ![Showcase](https://github.com/MyroG/Portable-Panel/blob/main/Presentation.gif)

-Installation is pretty easy, just attach the `PortablePanel` script on a GameObject, you can also try the prefab included in the package.
+Installation is pretty easy, just attach the `PortablePanel` script on a GameObject, you can also try the prefabs included in the package.

 ## Parameters